 The argument from those conservatives who mistakenly believe that “values” and “principles” will ultimately win the day is that the reprehensible speech and behavior of radical leftists do not justify the same from conservatives.
 These moderate, pacifistic right-wingers are entirely missing the point.
 If conservatives refuse to make the left understand that they do not get to set the standards for acceptable speech and behavior; that violence – if taken too far – will be met with greater violence, then, sooner rather than later, the majority of Americans will come around to accepting that any defense of conservative ideology goes beyond what is acceptable.
 It will simply become normal to look upon any public defense of conservatism – or any demonstration in support of conservative political principles – as being beyond the pale.

 The very reason the so-called “alt-right” exists at all is the refusal, by too many conservatives, to stand firm against the abuses of the radical left.
 It is time for conservatives to stop policing the behavior of those on their own side, to stop demanding penance from their own, and to stop allowing the left to dictate the terms under which cultural and political debates are conducted.
 The mere state of being a conservative is sufficient to make one a monster, a bigot, and a hate-monger in the eyes of the left.
 Why, then, would conservatives concern themselves with how they are perceived?
-Simply put – and for the sake of the very survival of resistance to leftist radicalism – It is time for conservatives to stop apologizing.We value your comments!
-Please weigh in on our comment section below.
+Simply put – and for the sake of the very survival of resistance to leftist radicalism – It is time for conservatives to stop apologizing.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com